getiria-onsongo/itallic-public/README.md

 <img src="https://github.com/getiria-onsongo/itallic/blob/main/resources/JupyterNotebook.png" width="350">

-* Ensure you are using the kernel we created "DataCleaning" with **itallic** and its dependent software installed.
+* Ensure you are using the kernel we created "DataCleaning" with **itallic** and its dependency software installed.
 The image below illustrates how to change your notebook kernel.

 <img src="https://github.com/getiria-onsongo/itallic/blob/main/resources/kernel_update.png" width="624">